DaveBenham/VenomModules/README.md

 The PSEUD-OCT INTERVAL and EDPO knobs and inputs are ignored.
 The INTERVAL UNIT, ROOT UNIT, ROUND, and EQUI LIKELY contols may configured as you see fit.

-The NORSIQ has a "NORSIQ Chord To Scale module configuration" factory preset that quickly sets the appropriate configuration.
+The NORSIQ has a "NORSIQ Chord To Scale configuration" factory preset that quickly sets the appropriate configuration with some parameters locked to make sure it works properly.

 ### OCTAVE FOLD button
 Controls where the scale repeats